How to customize the look of Terminal on Mac

 3) Ensure you’re on the “General” tab when the preferences pane opens up, and with the “New window with profile” option selected, click on the drop-down menu and pick an interface color profile option.
 We’ve chosen Homebrew for our example.

-Terminal app black background and green text on macOS
+Mac Terminal with black background and green text

 Modify Terminal’s interface even further